On Monday, the World Anti-Doping Association released a report describing a pervasive doping culture among Russia's athletic programs.

 These potentially addictive performance enhancers give a boost with heightened alertness and increased confidence, and can reduce perception of pain.
 These drugs also comes with a wide range of negative potential side effects from increased blood pressure to hallucinations to heart attack.

-Last November, Balitmore Orioles shortstop Ryan Adams was suspended after he tested positive for amphetamines.
+Last November, Baltimore Orioles shortstop Ryan Adams was suspended after he tested positive for amphetamines.

 Ephedrine is a stimulant used by athletes to give themselves an energy boost.